 The description of each type cannot be applied to a person forever, as human nature fluctuates between healthy and unhealthy levels.

-Numbers are used to represent each type; they are considered to be neutral.
+Numbers are used to represent each type; they are considered neutral.

 The order (1–9) does not represent the goodness or badness of types.